FOR IMMEDIATE RELEASE

 Students can submit their video now through January 31, 2024

 (HARTFORD, CT) – Governor Ned Lamont today announced that the Connecticut Department of Motor Vehicles (DMV) and Travelers are teaming up to co-sponsor Connecticut’s 15th annual Teen Safe Driving Video Contest, which engages high school students to promote responsible decision making when operating a motor vehicle.

 Motor vehicle crashes are a leading cause of death for teens in the United States.
 Statistics from the National Highway Traffic Safety Administration (NHTSA) show 2,608 people were killed in crashes involving a teen driver in 2021.

 “This annual contest is an opportunity to educate teenagers on the dangers of distracted driving and the importance of making smart decisions when getting behind the wheel,” Governor Lamont said.
 “Motor vehicle crashes are a leading cause of death for American teens.
 This contest helps spread the message associated with risk-taking behavior when driving a vehicle.”

 The contest is open to all public, private, and home-schooled high school students in Connecticut between the ages of 14 to 18.
 It requires students to produce a creative, unique, and effective video public service announcement up to 45 seconds in length that highlights interactions between drivers and other teens and illustrates ways to practice safer driving habits while obeying Connecticut’s teen driving laws.
 The videos must also address at least one specific Connecticut teen driving law.

-Travelers will award up to $26,000 in cash prizes to the winning students and their high schools.
-The deadline for submissions is January 31, 2023.
+Travelers will award up to $26,000 in cash and other prizes to the winning students and their high schools.
+The deadline for submissions is January 31, 2024.